-- How do we guarantee these without virtual memory? - Secrets may not be accessed by applications or capsules. - Applications and capsules may not modify kernel data except through exposed APIs. - In normal operating systems, drivers are run in kernel mode - Full access to memory and hardware on the system - Or else we need to put drivers into userspace and limit their access - Likely results in slower operation
+- How do we guarantee these without virtual memory? - Secrets may not be accessed by applications or capsules. - Applications and capsules may not modify kernel data except through exposed APIs. - In normal operating systems, drivers are run in kernel mode - Full access to memory and hardware on the system - Otherwise, they would be in userspace with limited access - Likely resulting in slower operation